-- 2.1 This policy aims to encourage staff to report suspected wrongdoing as soon as possible, ensuring that concerns about alleged malpractice within the School are taken seriously when raised and investigated at an early stage and in an appropriate manner. - 2.2 All types of wrongdoing are included whether they are acts committed by fellow staff members, faults in School procedures or oversights that should be rectified.
-The procedure should be used even in the event that the act or omission causing you concern has finished or has not yet started. - 2.3 This policy applies to all staff members as defined in section 1.1 of this policy.
-Staff members are asked to report any concerns, which they may have about alleged workplace malpractice internally and in accordance with this policy.
+- 2.1 The aims of this policy are to: - encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected; - provide staff with guidance as to how to raise those concerns; and - reassure staff that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - 2.2 All types of wrongdoing are included whether they are acts committed by fellow staffmembers, faults in School procedures or oversights that should be rectified.
+The procedure should be used even in the event that the act or omission causing you concern has finished or has not yet started. - 2.3 This policy applies to all staff members, governors, consultants, contractors, volunteers, work placement students, casual workers, agency workers.
+They are asked to report any concerns, which they may have about alleged workplace malpractice internally and in accordance with this policy.
 The School will support the individual if they make a report. - 2.4 This procedure should not however be used where you have a complaint relating to your personal circumstances in the workplace.
 The Grievance Procedure should be used in such cases.